Holly Hobbie (TV series)

-Holly Hobbie is a children's TV series developed by Sarah Glinski.
-It is the second TV adaptation of the Holly Hobbie franchise after Holly Hobbie & Friends.
+Holly Hobbie is a teen drama television series developed by Sarah Glinski.
+It is the second television adaptation of the Holly Hobbie franchise after Holly Hobbie & Friends.
 The series is produced by Aircraft Pictures, in association with Cloudco Entertainment and Wexworks Media, and marks the first time Cloudco has produced a live-action series based on one of its properties.
 The show was released in the United States on Hulu in November 2018, and in Canada on Family Channel in January 2019.
 The second season was released on Hulu in November 2019.
 In early 2021, the series was renewed for a third season, which premiered on Hulu on November 23, 2021.
 It was further renewed by BYUtv for a fourth season, which premiered in May 2022, and a fifth season, which premiered in August 2022.